MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-10.md

 ### Development Experience on Sui

+* Announcing the [Awesome Sui repo](https://github.com/sui-foundation/awesome-sui), a new effort tracking all current developer tools in the Sui ecosystem maintained by Sui Foundation and the community, to help make it easier for Sui developers to find the right tools for the job.
+If you have a devtool for Sui that's not listed, submit a PR to add it!
 * The zkSend SDK now supports building links for Testnet - for more, see https://sdk.mystenlabs.com/zksend/link-builder.
 * Sui's GraphQL RPC will receive several improvements in the 1.33 release, including significantly increased performance (no more timeouts!), an increased page limit (to 50), and new queries for package upgrade history.
 * Thouny has landed [to_string for Move number types](https://github.com/MystenLabs/sui/pull/19119).
 Thanks Thouny, we all appreciate it!